billzyc/2D-Physics-Simulations/README.md

 ## set up

+** If you are viewing this on a macbook retina display, please navigate to where python 3 is install, click the icon, choose get information and select launch in low resolution more.
+If this is not done, the simulation will run at a low fps

 1) Install python3 at "https://www.python.org/downloads/"

 2) In terminal or command prompt type in and enter python3 -m pip install -U pygame --user"